-Sweep Picking Lessons
+Arpeggios – Sweep Picking Lessons

 Remember when sweep picking that every note must sound on its own.
 NO NOTES MAY BLEED INTO ONE ANOTHER.
 If they do you are NOT sweeping.
-Go slow.
-Persevere.

 They totally are.
 Sweep picking is a technique used to (sweep) your pick across two or more strings.
-It doesn’t have to be three or four or five or six or seven or eight strings, t could be just 2.
+It doesn’t have to be three or four or five or six or seven or eight strings, it could be just 2.

-The first arpeggios we have here are in the key of E major.
 The E Major chord scale is as follows: E F#m G#m A B C#m D#dim E.

-The first part of the PDF is just so that you get from Milyer with all of the arpeggios in the key of E major.
+The first part of the PDF is just so that you get familiar with all of the arpeggios in the key of E major.

 In steps it’s W W H W W W H.